We believe that every follower of Jesus is in full-time ministry

 Come and See!

 TCCTC’s Open House and Orientation is a great opportunity to get to know us.
 Prior to the fall and winter/spring semesters, TCCTC holds an open house for students, area pastors, churches and local ministries.
 This event includes an orientation for new and returning students.
 During orientation, students have the opportunity to meet faculty and staff, familiarize themselves with school standards and the TCCTC campus, receive academic advisement, gain knowledge of study programs and study aids, financial counseling, scholarships, and register for classes.
-Please check the Upcoming Events page for dates and times.

 Questions?
 Our registrar will be happy to talk with you (850) 513-1000.